 One item that I have an abundance of is wine corks.
 I figured they would make a great knob or hook to hang necklaces from.
 I just needed to attach them to something.
 So, I decided to make myself a cork board using an old picture frame and some cork you can buy in a roll.

-Picture Frame Makeover
+Step One: Picture Frame Repurpose

 To make this jewelry holder, I needed a picture frame to hold the cork.
 Luckily, I already had an old one on hand.
 Unfortunately, I didn’t really like the frame which is probably why it wasn’t being used to hold a photo.
 Although, it was also missing the glass!
 Since I didn’t need glass for this project, it was the perfect frame to give a little makeover to.